 Kyle Hauswirth – Class of 2015

 Kyle Hauswirth, a Culver Fellow alumnus from Corwith, Iowa, graduated in December 2015 with a degree in Political Science and Marketing.
 After graduation, Hauswirth moved to Washington, DC to pursue a master’s degree in political management at George Washington University.
-He also serves on U.S. Senator Joni Ernst’s Capitol Hill staff.
+He also served on U.S. Senator Joni Ernst’s Capitol Hill staff.
 Hauswirth is pursuing a career in politics because he would like to make the United States stronger and a better place to live.
 He is a member of the largest North American Greek-letter fraternity, Sigma Alpha Epsilon, which he served as Eminent Recorder while studying at Simpson College.
 He was also involved with the Freemasons and Inter-fraternity Council.
 To Hauswirth, public policy and service have both been extremely important from the very start.
 He has always wanted to help people and to make the world thrive.

 “It was a great opportunity and honor to be a Culver Fellow.
 It has allowed me to travel to great places such as Harvard, and really do some serious networking and working on my career.
 I’m really looking forward to the future of the Center and all the good it will do.”